bs-community/awesome-minecraft/readme.md

 ### Items Management

 - [Just Enough Items (JEI)](https://minecraft.curseforge.com/projects/jei) - JEI is an item and recipe viewing mod for Minecraft, built from the ground up for stability and performance.
-VERY expandable in terms of compatability (just search up "Just Enough" + Mod Name of choice)
 - [Bibliocraft](https://www.curseforge.com/minecraft/mc-mods/bibliocraft) - "Bibliocraft is a storage and organizational mod that began as a single bookcase and has expanded to so much more."
 - [/dank/null](https://www.curseforge.com/minecraft/mc-mods/dank-null) - A storage mod of unreal proportions which nobody really gets.
 The max tier /dank/null object holds 54 slots of items which each can hold 2.14 billion items!